A postcard from Guatemala's Lake Atitlán

-(SOUNDBITE OF WATER BUBBLING)
+(SOUNDBITE OF WATER SPLASHING AND BUBBLING)

 QUIROZ: The water is cool, but I can feel warm spots, too.
 What I'm feeling is a natural hot spring.
 That's because about 84,000 years ago, a volcano stood here.
-After Los Chocoyos erupted, it collapsed inward, and it formed what's called a caldera, or a volcanic crater.
+After Los Chocoyos erupted, it collapsed inward, and it formed what's called a caldera - or a volcanic crater.
 As I surface above the water, I can see the volcanoes that are still standing - San Pedro, Toliman and Atitlan - and the 12 towns surrounding the lake.
 They're also a part of the draw to the area.
 In one of the towns, Panajachel, I meet with a local Maya tour guide.

 DAVID ALINAN: (Speaking Spanish).